 Upon completion of the investigation of a report of abuse or neglect, a determination of the case findings is made based on whether there is reasonable cause to believe that a child was abused or neglected or threatened with abuse or neglect.
-The findings are classified as either Substantiated or Unsubstantiated.
+The findings are classified as either Substantiated or Unsubstantiated although investigations can close due to being unable to locate the family or other reasons (and thus will not have a finding of substantiated or unsubstantiated).
 Substantiated means that a report made pursuant to NRS 432B.220 was investigated and that preponderance of evidence of the abuse or neglect exists.
-Unsubstantiated means that a report made pursuant to NRS 432B.220 was investigated and that preponderance of evidence of the abuse or neglect exists.
 Unsubstantiated means that a report made pursuant to NRS 432B.220 was investigated and that a preponderance of evidence of the abuse or neglect does not exist.